 Country information for Sweden - Systems of support and specialist provision

-The Swedish education system is based on the philosophy that all pupils have the same right to personal development and learning experiences, as stated in 1 § of the Education Act.
-The inclusion of all pupils is therefore crucial and the rights of pupils in need of special support are not stated separately.
-The current curriculum for compulsory schools does not use the word or concept of mainstreaming but promotes all pupils receiving education in general classes or childcare groups.
-If this is not possible, the school must indicate very clearly why other educational options for pupils should be considered.
-This is an important philosophical standpoint for school organisation and operation.
-Earlier debates focused on prerequisites for integration, but the focus has shifted to the need to justify segregated options for pupils.
-Refer to the Ministry of Education and Research website.
+The Swedish education system is based on the philosophy that all learners have the same right to personal development and learning experiences, as stated in 1 § of the Education Act.
+The inclusion of all learners is therefore crucial and the rights of learners in need of special support are not considered separately.
+The current curriculum for compulsory schools does not use the word or concept of mainstreaming but promotes all learners receiving education in general classes or childcare groups.
+If this is not possible, the school must indicate very clearly why other educational options for learners should be considered.
+As of 2022, it became easier for municipal schools to form separate schools or school sections with a restricted intake (‘resource schools’), for example for learners with neuro-psychiatric disabilities.
+These already existed among independent schools.

 Action plans of provision

-Staff must report to the head if they anticipate that a pupil will not achieve the minimum proficiency requirements.
-According to the Education Act, the head should consult the pupil health team, unless this is clearly unnecessary.
-For pupils in need of special support, their teachers must work out an action plan of provision in consultation with the pupils, their parents and specialist support teachers.
-This plan, which identifies pupil’s needs and the provisions made to meet them, is continuously evaluated and can be changed as the pupil progresses.
-The head is responsible for the prompt evaluation of the pupil’s special needs.
+Staff must report to the head teacher if they anticipate that a learner will not achieve the minimum proficiency requirements associated with the learner’s level of schooling.
+According to the Education Act, the head teacher should consult the learner health and well-being team, unless this is clearly unnecessary.
+For learners in need of special support, their teachers must work out an action plan of provision in consultation with the learners, their parents and specialist support teachers.
+This plan, which identifies learners’ needs and the provisions made to meet them, is continuously evaluated and can be changed as the learner progresses.
+The school’s head teacher is responsible for the prompt evaluation of the learner’s special needs.
 Developed action plans and the decision not to develop an action plan may be appealed.

-Action plans of provision are set up for each pupil in need of special support, in co‑operation with teachers, parents and the pupil concerned.
-These plans indicate each partner’s responsibility in developing the pupil’s abilities and knowledge.
+Action plans of provision are set up for each learner in need of special support, in co‑operation with teachers, parents and the learner concerned.
+These plans indicate each individual’s responsibility in supporting the development of the learner’s abilities and knowledge.

 Special teachers’ education

-The current special teacher education has six specialisations: language, writing and literacy development, maths development, deafness or hearing impairment, visual impairment, language impairment and severe learning disabilities.
+The current special teacher education has five specialisations: language, writing and literacy development; maths development; deafness or hearing impairment; visual impairment; and intellectual disabilities.

-A special pedagogue education is also available.
-The special pedagogue is responsible for developing in-school learning environments on an individual, group and whole school level.
+A special educational needs specialist education is also available.
+The special educational needs specialist is responsible for developing in-school learning environments on an individual, group and whole school level.
 The aim is for the school’s activities to meet the requirements of a school for all.